decentespresso/de1app/documentation/decent_user_interface.md

 This element receives the same label as the page name.
 Once the page is added, visual items can be added to it at fixed coordinates relative to the page top-left position, in a theorical 2560x1600 pixels space.
 The coordinates and other dimension options are mapped automatically to the current resolution.
 Coordinates can be given in pixels (if they are >1) or in percentage from the available space (if they are >=0 and <1).
 Note that  _only landscape screen/tablet position is supported_ .

-Pages can be of two types. "default" pages occupy the whole screen, whereas "dialog" pages can be smaller, are shown on top of the page that opens them, and normally return control to the page that opened them when they are closed.
+There are 3 types of pages, and this is defined in the [dui page add](#dui_page_add) command:

+1. `default`: standard pages that occupy the whole screen.
+They're "independent pages" in the sense that the previous page stack that led to them is not kept.

+2. `dialog`: pages that don't occupy the whole screen, i.e. they are shown on top of the page that opens them.
+By default, when a dialog is closed it returns control to the page that launched it.
+The DUI framework keeps a stack of open dialogs and returns control to the previous page when a dialog is closed, executing an optional return callback for communication between pages.
+Nevertheless, dialogs are not really modal windows, as there are several circumstances that divert the flow to a page different to the one that opened the dialog: when a GHC command is started; when the machine ends initial heating; or when the screensaver is triggered.
+Programmers must take this into account and properly persist relevant information for when these cases arise.
+The "hide" [page action](#page_actions) is very useful for taking care of this situation.

+3. `fpdialog` (full page dialog): pages that occupy the whole screen like "default" pages, but that behave like "dialog" pages in their workflow.

 Pages and their child elements are normally built during startup, then pages are shown or hidden during the app session lifecycle, whenever `dui page show*` commands are used.